 2. Domain Model – the detailed picture of the data model(s).

-3. Using CARP Mobile Sensing – how to use the framework in your app.
+3. Using CARP Mobile Sensing – how to use the framework in your app, including how to use the AppTask model.

-4. Extending CARP Mobile Sensing – how to extend the framework, with a focus on new sensing capabilities and external (wearable) devices.
+4. Extending CARP Mobile Sensing – how to extend the framework, focusing on new sensing capabilities and external (wearable) devices.

 5. Best Practice – tips and tricks, especially related to differences between Android and iOS.